 Family Plans

-While everyone puts their own personal spin on their funeral or memorial service a funeral service typically follows the order below:
+While everyone puts their own personal spin on their funeral program memorial service, a funeral service typically follows the order below:

 1. Prelude – the opening part of the funeral.
 The family may request specific songs.